Two Google employees say the company retaliated after they organized a walkout

 The alleged retaliation, which Google denies took place, follows a worldwide walkout by employees in November to protest the company’s payment of tens of millions of dollars in exit packages to executives accused of sexual misconduct.

+Federal law generally prohibits employers from retaliating against employees who complain about harassment or other forms of discrimination.

-At the time, Google CEO Sundar Pichai said he supported the protest, reassuring employees that they would have the support they needed if they wished to participate.
+At the time of the walkout, Google CEO Sundar Pichai said he supported the protest, reassuring employees that they would have the support they needed if they wished to participate.

 Two of the walkout’s organizers, Claire Stapleton, a marketing manager at YouTube, and Meredith Whittaker, an artificial intelligence researcher, are telling fellow employees that Google hasn’t followed through with that promise.